 How to Prevent It:

 Time your dose.
 Edibles take up to 90 minutes to kick in and last up to 8 hours.
-Take your nighttime gummy at least 2 hours before you plan to go to sleep.
+Take your nighttime gummy at least an hour before you plan to go to sleep.

 4. Cottonmouth and Dry Eyes